Things They Don't Tell You About Being a Pet Owner

-Most pet owners know about anal glands on dogs even though we aren't sure as to the exact function of these smelly glands.
-Anal glands are sebaceous glands that are located on either side of the rectum of both dogs and cats (yes, cats have them too!).
+Most pet owners know about anal glands on dogs even though we aren't sure as to the specific function of these smelly glands.
+Anal glands are sebaceous glands located on either side of the rectum of both dogs and cats (yes, cats have them too!).
 As scent glands, they produce an unforgettable foul smelling, gag-inducing signature that other animals use for identification and territory marking.
 All mammals have such sacs including humans, though ours may be vestigial.

 Dog and cat owners aren’t the only ones who have to deal with such things.
 Guinea pig owners, particularly owners of male guinea pigs, may find that their aging pets are no longer able to empty their anal sacs themselves.
 In guinea pigs, anal sacs also contain the perineal sac, which stores soft caecal pellets.
 Caecal pellets are specialized feces produced by coprophagic animals.
-These feces contain vital vitamins for the animal, which the animal will eat in order to gain those vitamins.
+These feces contain vital vitamins for the animal, which the animal will eat to gain those vitamins.
 Older male guinea pigs, called boars, often lose muscle strength in their anal sacs and can no longer push the pellets out on their own.
 While not technically the same as a dog’s anal glands, they do suffer from similar impaction.
 Any dedicated owner will then take control of the situation and remove the impacted pellets each day using mineral oil.
 It is often recommended to check the anal and perineal sacs of guinea pigs every day regardless of age.

 Horses: The Accumulation of Penile Debris

 This brings us to the second thing guinea pig owners aren’t told when they purchase or adopt their little squeaking furry friends.
 Guinea pigs have short legs and will often drag their tiny round bottoms on the ground.
-This causes hair, dirt, and bedding to accumulate around the penis of the animal.
+This dragging causes hair, dirt, and bedding to accumulate around the penis of the animal.
 Natural lubrication and occasionally ejaculate also accumulates on and around the penis.
 This all needs to be cleaned regularly to prevent infection and discomfort.

 Horses owners don’t escape from this embarrassing and rarely talked about part of pet ownership.
 While guinea pig cleaning can be done in the privacy of your home, horses are very much out in the open.
 Male horses have a lot of room within their penile sheath to accumulate all sorts of debris.
 Like the guinea pig, it needs to be cleaned out annually on most male horses.
 With such a large animal, this is usually done in view of everyone.

 The process is similar to what is done to a guinea pig.
-The debris is loosened and removed, then the area is thoroughly cleaned.
+The debris is loosened and removed, and then the area is thoroughly cleaned.
 The difference is the tools and method.
 The owner must coax the penis out of its sheath, use a gently running hose or a sponge to wet the penis and remove any accumulation of foreign material.
 It is also recommended to remove any hardened smegma, known as the bean, from the horse and to rinse out the sheath to clean any remaining hairs or dirt.
 This procedure is generally done once or twice a year.
 Female horses also receive similar treatment for their corresponding genitals.

 Reptiles: Braining Food Items and Regurgitation

-As reptiles become more popular, owners are learning some of the less publicized aspects of reptile care.
+As reptiles have become more popular, owners are learning some of the less publicized aspects of reptile care.
 Scaly pets can be finicky and stubborn when it comes to eating.
 Ball pythons are known offenders, often going off of feed for no apparent reason.
 Desperate owners will try anything to get their beloved pets to eat.
-A popular method is braining of food items.
+A popular method is the braining of food items.
 Done to frozen-thawed or pre-killed prey animals, it often entices a stubborn reptile to eat.

 Braining a prey item is a simple procedure.
 All that needs to be done is to open the skull and expose the brain.
 Reptiles tend to love the smell.
 It's incredibly gross for us humans though and is usually used as a last resort before more extreme measures.
-Yes, there are more extreme measures.
-A reptile that isn't eating should see a vet if it is off food for more than a few weeks to rule out health issues.
+Yes, there are more drastic measures.
+A reptile that isn't eating should see a vet if it is off of food for more than a few weeks to rule out health issues.

 Another fun thing about reptiles is regurgitation.
 In snakes and some lizards, regurgitation occurs when the animal is very stressed.
-It is thought that in the wild, getting rid of a large meal when in danger both distracts the danger and allows the reptile to make a more speedy escape.
+It is thought that in the wild, getting rid of a large meal when in danger both distracts the danger and allows the reptile to make a quick escape.
 In captivity, stress is also usually a factor for regurgitation.
 Unlike dogs and cats who will throw up hours after eating, reptiles often hold their food for days before expelling it from their stomachs.
 Reptile stomachs are remarkably dry compared to mammal stomachs.
 The prey that comes up is often putrid, slimy, and altogether rather unpleasant.
 It's one of those things that you hope doesn't happen (remember regurgitation means the animal is stressed in most cases) and it's something you'll never forget the smell of if it does happen.
 It's another one of those things that you aren't usually told about when getting that adorable scaly friend.